jctrl/learning-resources/devops.md

 * [Continuous Integration Using Docker](http://www.activestate.com/blog/2014/01/using-docker-run-ruby-rspec-ci-jenkins) - How to use Docker as a slave for jenkins tests.
 * [On-Demand Jenkins Slaves With Amazon EC2](http://artsy.github.io/blog/2012/07/10/on-demand-jenkins-slaves-with-amazon-ec2/) - Tutorial about to use the EC2 Jenkins plugin, to create jenkins slaves on demand on AWS.
 * [Javier Lopez - Continuously delivering PHP projects](https://www.youtube.com/watch?v=HOwPJg-F4h0&list=PLtuDLemCCVKimPnYspngDKSf0U2lrhE7G&index=9)
+* [Efficiency in Development Workflows](ebooks.codeship.com/efficiency-in-development-workflows-by-codeship/) - A free eBook for Software Developers that will save you a lot of time and make you and your development team happy.

 ---